nhsx/Mental-Health/15/index.md

 Our team got together to agree scope and objectives for this piece of work as the central NHSX team.
 Some of the things we discussed were:

-Alpha problem statement: “[How Might We] (https://www.designkit.org/methods/3) embed user-centred design methods into local teams and help them to test ideas that support Children and Young People waiting to access mental health services?”
+Alpha problem statement: “[How Might We](https://www.designkit.org/methods/3) embed user-centred design methods into local teams and help them to test ideas that support Children and Young People waiting to access mental health services?”

 Our aims:
 - Make sustainable change by exposing new ways of working to build better services